 Scrambled tofu is probably one of the most mundane vegan recipes there is.
 Go ahead and roll your eyes when you open a cookbook and see the obligatory entry, I know I do, even at my own.
 But for a new vegan it’s one of the most important dishes to learn.
-And for me, even though my inaugural tofu was scrambled 20 years ago, it’s still a staple.
+And for me, even though my inaugural tofu was scrambled 3 decades ago, it’s still a staple.

 It’s one of those things that changes with you, kind of like a culinary mood ring.
 My scramble used to feel incomplete without mushrooms, but lately I prefer a simpler texture, even onions aren’t a necessity anymore.
 I went through a broccoli era, and used to take a hardline anti-red pepper stance, but lately the cruciferous is out and nightshades are in.
+The point is, make it your own.
+This simple recipe encourages that.
+I listed a bunch of options on the recipe card.

 Ingredients